 In early 2024, R3D Airlines introduced a new cabin option for both its Airbus A220 and ATR 72 aircraft, known as Flex Seating.

-Designed by a team of employees led by Elin Vogel, the new Flex Seating was configured so that any aisle seat within a given 2-seat set on the aircraft could be quickly converted into a single premium seat with table, thus allowing its companion window seat to instantly become a Comfort Class seat.
+Designed by a team of employees led by Elin Vogel and manufactured by O'Hagan Aircraft Seating, the new Flex Seating scheme was configured so that any aisle seat within a given 2-seat set on the aircraft could be quickly converted into a single premium seat with table by allowing its companion window seat to instantly become a Comfort Class seat.
 The table could be installed by cabin crew and/or ground crew in under 30 seconds by folding the aisle seat forward to its locked position, then setting the Comfort Class table on top and locking it into place.
 The tables feature a slightly recessed area in which passengers can safely set down drinks and mobile phones, etc, without fear of them sliding off the table surface.

-These Comfort Class tables are designed to be stowed in a forward compartment inside the aircraft’s cargo hold, and to be lifted into the aircraft from the right hand front door by a team of ground and cabin crew who together could install as many of them as required within a few minutes during the aircraft’s turnaround time.
-Thus, when Comfort Class passengers boarded the aircraft, they would find their assigned seat to be pre-configured with the table, ready to go.
+These Comfort Class tables are designed to be stowed in a forward compartment inside the aircraft’s cargo hold.
+They can be lifted into the aircraft from the right hand front door by ground and cabin crew, who together can install as many of them as required within a few minutes during the aircraft’s turnaround time.
+Thus, when Comfort Class passengers would board the aircraft, they would find their assigned seat to be pre-configured with the table, ready to go.

 What’s Next

-There have been numerous rumors going around about Elin Vogel and Markus Leuenberger, including rumors that they are either getting married soon (or alternatively about to separate), and/or they are selling R3D Airlines and cashing out.
-R3D Airlines has refused to comment on any of these rumors, but in a recent interview with a Swiss newspaper Elin Vogel appeared to deny these rumors, saying:
+Meanwhile, there have been various rumors going around about Elin Vogel and Markus Leuenberger indicating they might be either 1) getting married soon or 2) about to separate, and/or 3) selling R3D Airlines and cashing out.
+R3D Airlines has refused to officially comment on any of these rumors, but in a recent interview with a Swiss newspaper Elin Vogel appeared to deny them all, saying:

 Markus and I are happy to be exactly where we are, doing what we are doing.
-We are in no hurry to change such a wonderful arrangement.
+Honestly, we are in no hurry to change our arrangement.

 Destinations